 More later of nature's crucial role in this process, but as with any product of rare quality, the vital factor is always going to be the application of human skill.
 Historically, making balsamico is a family affair, and while the men produced the wine of the area (Lambrusco), the making of vinegar was the woman's domain.
 The attic at the top of the house is the vinegar loft and traditionally houses a barrel or two of the precious commodity, sometimes to be offered as a special gift or as part of a bride's dowry.
 Records dating back to 1046 state that a gift of balsamico was given to the Holy Roman emperor and a consignment of it found its way to England as part of Mary of Modena's dowry when she married James II.
 All the same, until the 1980s balsamico remained very much a local ingredient, little used elsewhere even in Italy.

-It's been said that the making of balsamico is an art, a passion and a way of life, and this was borne out absolutely when I met the man who makes the finest of all.
+, and this was borne out absolutely when I met the man who makes the finest of all.
 His family entries have won the annual Palio every year since the early 1970s, often in the face of 1,200 other producers.
 He is Angelo Giacobazzi and his family has made balsamico for over two centuries.
 Though he is a qualified oenologist, it was his mother who taught him her secret skills of vinegar making.
 Angelo is a young, noble-featured, dark-haired man with laughing eyes, and he and his beautiful blonde wife Elda enthusiastically continue the family business.

 The first thing I learned is that balsamico is not a wine vinegar, but a grape vinegar made from fresh pressed grape juice.
 How is it made?
 His explanation of his 'recipe' is lucid, up to a point.
 The easy bit: first the grapes, mostly Trebbiano with a small addition of Lambrusco, are crushed; then the pure juice – which is called must – is filtered, left to stand then transferred to huge vats (formerly made of copper, now of stainless steel).
 Wood fires underneath the vat bring the juice up to boiling point and then it is simmered for eight to 12 hours, by which time the whole is reduced to about one-third of its original volume.
 As it reduces and concentrates, the sugar begins to caramelise and the juice takes on that unmistakably dark, fiery amber colour.